 The wise 12-stepper is talking about this space–between your default tendency of rage and lashing out at your friend because of lateness and the ability to determine if there is a better decision to maintain the friendship.
 In this case the productive response is asking if they are okay out of concern about the friend’s safety and thinking about the friend instead of ourselves.

-This promise states that with a clear mental faculties grounded in reality, sanity returns.
-Our reactions to common life situations are very different pre recovery and after we made the decision to enter into recovery.
-LIfe will involve emotional disturbances, and the ability to make a conscious choice in how to respond is the description of sanity this promise talks about.
+This promise states that with clear mental faculties grounded in reality, sanity returns.
+Our reactions to common life situations are very different pre-recovery and after we made the decision to enter into recovery.
+Life will involve emotional disturbances, and the ability to make a conscious choice in how to respond is the description of sanity this promise talks about.

 Isolation driven by fear, fear of people, fear of everything, is often a common experience for those of us in the throes of addiction.
 Economic insecurity often occurs too.
 Nothing feels safe.

 This promise of clarity results after the haze clears in a few months in recovery.
 We are transformed with greater amounts of spiritual, emotional and mental health wealth!

 Fifth condition: We will see that our new attitude toward liquor has been given us without any thought or effort on our part.
 It just comes!
 That is the miracle of it.
 We are not fighting it, neither are we avoiding temptation.